copyrite/LwotcMinimalText/XComGame.md

 You are immune to fire and poison.

 ## Medical Protocol
-Use your GREMLIN to heal or stabilize an organic ally. +1 charge per equipped medikit.
+Remotely heal or stabilize an organic ally. +1 charge per equipped medikit.
 * {% AP1 NTE %}
 * Healed HP improves with GREMLIN tier.